 About 10.30am that day, five detectives, some from the Scottish Crime Squad, ascended the stairs to the top flat at 14 Holyrood Crescent.
 As one of the officers knocked on the door, a fusillade of shots exploded through the door, wounding Detective Constable William Walker.
 The officer fell and was dragged away by his colleagues.
 The detectives were obliged to retreat as they were unarmed, and when they emerged into the street below, they came under heavy fire from the attic windows.
 Two civilian pedestrians were wounded as they passed along nearby streets.

 Although assistance came quickly and armed police laid siege to the flat, the shooting had stopped.
 At the time of this incident, there were no Tactical Firearms Teams like today.
 Uniformed officers and detectives with revolvers took cover in surrounding streets and Superintendent Alastair Petrie and other members of the Glasgow Police Rifle Club, with their .22 Martini rifles, also responded to the call.
 The officers waited, but Griffiths, who had appeared only once in the window, disappeared.
-Having scrambled across the rooftops and evading the police cordon, he reappeared at Kelvinbridge, scattering a group of onlookers with shots, thankfully without injury.
+The gunman was seen to emerge from the close at No. 14 and was seen to run to a car parked in Great Western Road and remove a belt of cartridges from the boot.
+He then retreated up Holyrood Crescent, at the same time firing at police officers and pedestrians, before re-entering No. 14.

 He made his way to Henderson Street where James Kerr, a sales representative, was sitting in his Ford Anglia car outside the Grapes Bar.
 Griffiths fired his shotgun through the side window of the car, hitting Mr. Kerr on his left shoulder.
 Mr. Kerr exited the vehicle and Griffiths drove off.
 Staff in the nearby pub heard the shots and saw Mr. Kerr staggering in, covered in blood.
 They called immediately the police,